Blog

 Our new Global Telecommunications Study has identified eight key growth trends for telcos.
 Divided into a three-part blog series, the study explores how these realities will shape the future of the telco industry and the related solutions for companies to thrive.
 In Part 1, we explore insights into four growth drivers focusing on brand, portfolio, and pricing.

 The global telecommunications industry relies on various performance drivers in 2024.
 We have tracked down the eight fundamental growth topics necessary for your sustainable growth this year.
-In this article, we explore the first four growth drivers that fall under “brand, portfolio, and pricing.”
+In this article, we explore the first four growth drivers that fall under “brand, product portfolio, and pricing.”

 The price-value relation and why it matters for your brand